Ever tried hooking up speakers only to find your wire was just a little bit too short? What a frustrating feeling!

 What should it look like when you correctly extend speaker wire?

 Crimp connectors, also sometimes called butt connectors, are sold in standard colors for the range of wire gauge sizes they can be used with.
-Although red is listed as fitting 18 AWG wire, I’ve been using blue butt connectors with 18 AWG speaker wire for years without problems.
+Although red is listed as fitting 18 AWG wire, I’ve been using blue butt connectors with 18 AWG wire for years without problems.

 Examples of “butt” (crimp) connectors are shown here.
 They’re sold based on the wire gauge they can be used with.